kubernetes-csi/csi-driver-nfs/docs/driver-parameters.md

 Either parameter may be omitted to leave that ID unchanged.
 Values must be non-negative decimal integers.

 These are StorageClass (or static PV `volumeAttributes`) parameters.
 The PVC API has no owner fields; CSI only forwards StorageClass parameters.
 One StorageClass per tenant uid is the supported pattern today.

-`securityContext.fsGroup` remains the Kubernetes-native way to grant the **pod** group write access at mount time and can still run after this `chown`.

 #### `subDir` parameter supports following pv/pvc metadata conversion
 > if `subDir` value contains following strings, it would be converted into corresponding pv/pvc name or namespace